blockcypher/eth-docs/source/index.html.md

 - [Events and Hooks:](#events-and-hooks) Reliable notifications system for a wide variety of events on blockchains, available through WebHooks or WebSockets.
 - [Payment Forwarding:](#payment-forwarding) Create one-time addresses that will automatically forward to an address of your choosing.
 - [Examples:](#examples) Various examples about Ethereum.
+- [Updates:](#updates) List all the updates, bugfixes and new features in reverse chronological order.

 ### Changelog and Errors